ajaypatidar7722/dir-stats/README.md

 # Dir Stats
 A simple node.js application to list files and their attributes for a give local filesystem path.

+> **Updated:** This repo now also includes the graphql APIs.
+Navigate to http://localhost:3000/graphql to see the schema.

 I've kept folder structure and project setup very minimal.
 Also there are some key stuff missing like
 - API parameter validation (I generally use [joi](https://github.com/sideway/joi) for this)
 - API Doc
 - Unit tests

 Below are the instructions to start the application.

 ## Prerequisite